About the Major

-Students interested in East Asian studies will be guided by the expectations for liberal learning at Wesleyan and by the program's interdisciplinary approach.
-Language, literature, history, and the sophomore proseminar provide the common core of our program.
-The proseminar will expose students to a wide variety of intellectual approaches to East Asian studies and will thereby provide a foundation for students to focus in more depth on particular areas.
+Students interested in East Asian studies will be guided by the expectations for liberal learning at Wesleyan and by the College's interdisciplinary approach.
+Language, pre-modern history and culture and the sophomore Proseminar provide the common core of our program.
+The Proseminar exposes students to a wide variety of intellectual approaches to East Asian studies and thereby provides a foundation for students to focus in more depth in particular areas.

-Prospective majors are urged to start their language and history courses early in their Wesleyan careers.
+Prospective majors are urged to start their language and pre-modern core courses early in their Wesleyan careers.
 This will leave more time for study abroad and for more meaningful work in the concentration of the students' choice.
 To help students chart their way, the college faculty has designed the concentrations listed below.
 Admission to the college is via application during the Spring semester of a student's first year.
-Sophmores or above may petition to the CEAS chair for admission; petitions will typically be granted so long as the student has a clear path to completing the major's requirements.
+Sophomores or above may petition to the CEAS chair for admission; petitions will typically be granted as long as the student has a clear path to completing the major's requirements.

-Majoring in the College of East Asian Studies requires seven courses (three core, plus four in a concentration), plus language, plus study abroad, and includes a senior capstone project.
+Majoring in the College of East Asian Studies requires seven courses.
+These include three core plus four in a concentration.
+Other requirements include language courses, study abroad and a senior capstone project.

-Core Courses: Each CEAS major is expected to take our interdisciplinary Proseminar (CEAS 201) in his or her sophomore year, as well as one survey course on traditional Chinese culture or history and one survey course on traditional Japanese history and culture (these can be taken at any time).
+Core Courses: Each CEAS major is expected to take our interdisciplinary Proseminar (CEAS 201) in his or her sophomore year, as well as one survey course on traditional Chinese culture or history and one survey course on traditional Japanese history and culture (these can be taken at any time; a similar course on Korea can be substituted for either of these core survey courses).
 The goal is to ensure that each CEAS major is firmly anchored in the classical texts and key events that shaped the developmenet of East Asian cultures before the 19th century.
-Details on the courses that count for the core courses are available at http://www.wesleyan/edu/ceas/majoring/core.html.
+Details on the courses that count for the core courses are available at http://www.wesleyan.edu/ceas/majoring/core.html.

 - Art History and Art